 Through Dr. Cassidy’s research and clinical experience, you will gain an understanding of how advertising and public health policies play an important role in influencing people’s perceptions and eating behaviors impacting overall health of communities.
 You will learn how race, culture and the food environment impact nutrition and health.

-Dr. Omni Cassidy, Ph.D., is a Postdoctoral Fellow in the Population Health Science Scholars Program and the Socio Economic Evaluation of Dietary Decisions (SEED) Lab at the NYU Grossman School of Medicine.
+Dr. Omni Cassidy is an Assistant Professor at NYU Crossman School of Medicine.
+Previously, Dr. Cassidy was a Postdoctoral Fellow in the Population Health Science Scholars Program and the Socio Economic Evaluation of Dietary Decisions (SEED) lab.
 She completed her doctoral training at the Uniformed Services University of the Health Sciences, and her clinical psychology residency at The Children’s Hospital of Philadelphia.
 Dr. Cassidy’s overarching career goal is to continue a programmatic line of research examining environmental, cultural, and individual factors that place communities of color at high risk for diet-related chronic illnesses.
 Her research interest is at the intersection of race, culture, and the food environment.
 Dr. Cassidy’s research focuses on the ways various food marketing platforms uniquely influence perception and eating behaviors among communities of color; identify effective dissemination methods that engage community stakeholders, agencies, and policymakers; and collaborate with communities to advocate for better food environments.
 Dr. Cassidy’s ultimate goal is to use research to inform domestic and international food policies, as well as empower communities of color.
 She has done research in collaboration with GPSA in rural communities of Guatemala.

 Dr. Payal Kahar